VitalizeINC/Rhymo-Backend/API_DOCUMENTATION.md

 - Email verification codes expire after 10 minutes
 - Password reset codes expire after 10 minutes
 - Registration is a two-step process: 1) Send verification email, 2) Verify email to create account
+- User names are automatically generated from email addresses (part before @)
 - Pending registrations are stored separately from verified users
 - Users can request new verification emails if the previous one expires or wasn't received
 - Rate limiting prevents abuse of email verification requests (10-minute cooldown)
 - Maximum 5 failed verification attempts before requiring a new code
 - Word processing includes complex Persian language rules for syllable division
 - The API supports both traditional email/password authentication and modern social authentication
 - Admin functionality is available for word management and approval workflows
+- Email service is fully functional with SMTP2GO API integration